toshas/torch-fidelity/README.md

 A generator checkpoint resulting from training the example can be downloaded [here](https://github.com/toshas/torch-fidelity/releases/download/v0.2.0/example-sngan-cifar10-generator.pth).

+## Troubleshooting

+###   WARNING: The script fidelity is installed in '<SOMEPATH>' which is not on PATH.

+Suggests that the standalone `fidelity` tool will not be available unless the above path is added to the PATH environment variable.
+If modifying it is undesirable, the tool can still be called by its full path: `<SOMEPATH>/fidelity`.

 ## Citation

 Citation is recommended to reinforce the evaluation protocol in works relying on torch-fidelity.